marcusrussi/approximateNN/README.md

 `algc.c` contains the code to turn the algorithm into pure C;
 `algc.h` contains extern declarations for `precomp_cpu` and `query_cpu`.

-`algg.c` contains the code to cause the algorithm to use the OpenCL API.
+`alggp.c` contains the code to cause the algorithm to use the OpenCL API.
+(It won't compile directly; first the contents of `compute.cl` must be interpolated -- see the makefile for how.)
 `algg.h` contains extern declarations for `precomp_gpu` and `query_gpu`.

 `algorithm.txt` is a very weird pseudocode version of the algorithm.